yuchengjs/portfolio/README.md

 ## airbnb
 ### CIS 5450: Big Data Analytics
 (Dec 2024)<br /><br />
-Collaborated in a group to process 200,000+ individual Airbnb data points, developed Lienar Regression, Random Forest, and XGBoost machine learning modelsusing Pytorch and Scikit-learn to predict Airbnb prices based on 10+ features; Visualized Airbnb data using Matplotlib and Seaborn; Performed feature engineering, hypothesis testing, and hyperparameter tuning using Python
+Collaborated in a group to process 200,000+ individual Airbnb data points, developed Linear Regression, Random Forest, and XGBoost machine learning models using Pytorch and Scikit-learn to predict Airbnb prices based on 10+ features; Visualized Airbnb data using Matplotlib and Seaborn; Performed feature engineering, hypothesis testing, and hyperparameter tuning using Python

 ## pwaves
 ### Research Intern in the Weber Lab - University of Pennsylvania, Neuroscience Department